ovotech/trading_gutenberg_workflows/README.md

       service_name: your_service_name
       build_command: docker build -t your_service_name
 ```
 Your image will be built and pushed to Artifact Registry upon a merge to `main`.
+The image version will be set from the Git tag of the merge commit.